-Aletter of recommendation (LOR) is essentially a reference letter which supports your decision to pursue dentistry.
+A letter of recommendation (LOR) is essentially a reference letter which supports your decision to pursue dentistry.
 The AADSAS portal will allow you to upload four letters of recommendation, and any additional letters can be sent directly to the schools at their discretion.
 To send additional letters of recommendation you would need to contact the school directly and inform them that you would like to submit another LOR, and they will advise you how to get the letter to them.

 Each school has different LOR requirements, and you can find this information either from the AADSAS portal when you add the program to your list or you can contact the school directly and ask what kind of LORs they require.
 A general package of letters you should aim for would include: two science professors (ideally from one chemistry and one biology), one non-science professor (ideally a liberal arts professor), and a dentist.
 These four letters would cover the bases of most universities however, some programs may require three science letters and therefore it is once again essential to check what requirements each program needs.
 If your university has the committee letter option available, then you should go with that.
-Something that more savvy applicants do is mark the committee letter as a single letter, that way it only takes up one slot you to submit your application as close to the on the AADSAS portal.
-This will allow you to opening date as possible, especially if you are an upload additional reference letters if you wish.
+Something that more savvy applicants do is mark the committee letter as a single letter, that way it only takes up one slot on the AADSAS portal.
+This will allow you to upload additional reference letters if you wish.